Nevada Water Science Center

 During late spring, when the snow in higher elevations begins to melt, rivers and creeks in Nevada begin to have much greater amounts of water in them than they would during summer and winter months.
 This increase in water in referred to as "spring runoff".
 Spring runoff varies from year-to-year depending on snow pack depth, air temperature, and precipitation.
 While spring runoff can be fun to watch, it can also be very dangerous.
 Streams will be much deeper, colder, and faster moving than other times of the year.

-The NVWSC recently released two new publications.
-These publications detail information about
+The NVWSC recently released four new publications:

 What is this?